Category Archives: Oregon

 At Gillespie go L and retrace your steps back to Lorane.

 Shortening the ride: Omit the lollipop stem.
-Super-short: Ride McBeth/Fox Hollow as an out-and-back.

 Adding Miles: Obviously, do Siuslaw River Rd.,which begins where our ride ends.
-The Adding Miles section of that ride has extensive suggestions for additional riding in the area.
+The Adding Miles section of that ride has more suggestions for additional riding in the area.
 The handiest of them: Cottage Grove-Lorane Road is a sweet jog that also begins in Lorane, where our ride ends.

 The woods at the summit of Cottage Grove-Lorane Road